 Baptism and communion are the two ordinances required in the church.
 We believe that Christian baptism by immersion in water is a public identification with Jesus Christ in His death, burial and resurrection.
 Although baptism is not required for salvation, it is commanded of all believers and is for believers only (Matthew 28:19-20; Acts 2:38, 41; Acts 18:8).

 Scripture shows that a person was baptized after personally receiving forgiveness of sin through accepting Jesus Christ.
 The waters of baptism are a symbol of our death, burial, and resurrection to newness of life that happens when we become a new creation in Christ (Colossians 2:12; 2 Corinthians 5:17; Romans 6:1-4).

-Communion is the commemoration by believers of Christ's death, and is a reminder—through the bread and the juice—of the Savior's broken body and shed blood.
-Communion is to be a time of confession of our sin and should be preceded by careful self-examination (Acts 4:13; Romans 6:3-6; 1 Corinthians 11:20-29).
+Communion is the commemoration by believers of Christ's death, and a reminder through the bread and the cup of the Savior's broken body and shed blood.
+Communion should be preceded by careful self-examination and confession of sin (Acts 4:13; Romans 6:3-6; 1 Corinthians 11:20-29).